 26 December 2013: Day 5

 Boxing Day.
 Woke up to clear blue sky and took advantage by going on another walk.
-We followed a route found on the website for the local pub, enjoying a 3.5 mile venture south of Tolpuddle (map below).
+Followed a route found on the website for the local pub, enjoying a 3.5 mile venture south of Tolpuddle (map below).

-Joel came with us, intrigued by the opportunity to continue building on his collection of “cool rocks.”
-His coat weighed an extra pound or two by the time we got back to the cottage.
+Joel came with, intrigued by the opportunity to continue building on his collection of “cool rocks.”
+His coat weighed an extra pound or two by the time he got back to the cottage.

 Today I chose to “develop” some of my pictures in black and white.
 Some of the images turned out all right.